 Hennery Peck, more popularly known as Peck’s Bad Boy, was a fictional character created by George W. Peck, a newspaperman, in the 19th century.
 Hennery was a mischievous child whose doings became a popular term for any incorrigible rule-breaker.

 Russ got the “Mad Monk” nickname when he and four other teammates on his high-school basketball team shaved their heads before a championship game.
-The “Rowdy Russ” moniker was a result of his antics on and off the diamond, which sometimes outshone his pitching capabilities.
+The “Rowdy Russ” and “Russ the Red” monikers were a result of his antics on and off the diamond, which sometimes outshone his pitching capabilities.

 But Russ was not about to give up the game just yet.
 After gaining back a good measure of his weight, he was eager to get back in the game.
 Because of the wartime demise of the Northern League, he became a free agent, and signed with his favorite boyhood team, the Cubs.
 They sent him to Nashville of the Southern Association, and there he learned the screwball from Hy Vandenberg, a former Cubs pitcher.
 Meyer pitched at Nashville for three years, and made the Cubs as a reliever in 1947, pitching well with a 3-2 record until a broken ankle ended his season.2

 In 1948 Meyer was moved into the starting rotation.
-He won 10 games and lost 10, In his second start of the season, on April 25, he pitched a one-hitter against the St. Louis Cardinals at Wrigley Field; Whitey Kurowski got the hit in the second inning.
+He won 10 games and lost 10.
+In his second start of the season, on April 25, he pitched a one-hitter against the St. Louis Cardinals at Wrigley Field; Whitey Kurowski got the hit in the second inning.
 After the season the Cubs sold Meyer to the Philadelphia Phillies for $20,000.3

 Meyer seemed to attract trouble and get involved in weird situations.
 Pitcher Robin Roberts wrote in his autobiography that once, after a game in New York, Meyer was walking to the team hotel.
 On his way he met a man who sold him a “hot” diamond for $50.
 In the hotel lobby, he showed it off to some of his teammates.
 Bill Nicholson rubbed the diamond against the floor.
 The diamond immediately disintegrated, to Meyer’s chagrin.
 On the Phillies’ next trip to New York, Roberts wrote, Meyer spotted the “diamond” seller on 42nd Street, grabbed him, and demanded his money back.
 The man’s yelling attracted a policeman who, after Meyer told him what had happened, made the swindler give Meyer his $50 back plus another $25 for the embarrassment it caused Monk.4

 Roberts in his autobiography recalled an incident in 1953, after the Phillies traded Meyer to the Brooklyn Dodgers.
 Pitching against the Phillies in Connie Mack Stadium, Meyer walked Richie Ashburn with the bases loaded, forcing in the go-ahead run.
 Meyer charged off the mound to protest to umpire Augie Donatelli.
 Meyer’s language got him ejected by Donatelli.
 But he returned to the mound and just refused to leave until manager Charlie Dressen came out to get him.
 Finally Russ stomped off the mound.
-As he stomped off the mound he flipped the rosin bag into the air with disgust.
+As he did, he flipped the rosin bag into the air with disgust.
 The rosin bag flew 30 feet in the air and came down directly on Meyer’s head.
 White powder flew everywhere, and even Monk had to laugh a little, Roberts said.

-Once during the Phillies’ pennant-winning 1950 season Meyer was getting knocked around in the first inning in Cincinnati.
+Once during the Phillies’ pennant-winning 1950 season, Meyer was getting knocked around in the first inning in Cincinnati.
 After the Reds batted around, manager Eddie Sawyer walked to the mound to take Meyer out of the game.
 Before Sawyer could reach the mound, Monk took the ball and bounced it so hard off the pitching rubber that it went all the way to first base.
 Then he stormed off the mound and in the dugout gave the water bucket a hard kick and fell to the ground rolling around in great pain.
 He was taken to a hospital where an X-ray showed a break, and a cast was put on.
-Despite his apparently injured leg he continued on the road trip with the Phillies, and in Pittsburgh he told teammate Bill Nicholson that his leg did not hurt anymore.
+Despite his apparently injured leg, Meyer continued on the road trip with the Phillies, and in Pittsburgh he told teammate Bill Nicholson that his leg did not hurt anymore.
 Nicholson said that maybe an old break from earlier in his career showed up on the X-ray.
 So once back in Philadelphia, Meyer had another X-ray, which showed that, sure enough, the earlier X-ray had showed an old break.6

 In the 1950 World Series, Meyer pitched in relief in Games One and Three as the Yankees swept the Phillies.
 He was the loser in Game Three, giving up the winning run on three straight singles in the ninth inning.